kavyahalani/Memory-Game/README.md

 ## Dependencies

-I have used Bootstrap for styling purpose. i.e : Bootstrap CSS and Javascript Sweet Alert CSS and JS for for success pop-up box Google fonts for font styling font-awesome for symbols used in this project.
+1) I have used Bootstrap for styling purpose. i.e : Bootstrap CSS and Javascript
+2) Sweet Alert CSS and JS for for success pop-up box 3)Google fonts for font styling
+4) font-awesome for symbols used in this project.